Brazil hospitals buckle in absence of national virus plan - WTMJ

 Over the president’s objections, the Supreme Court last year upheld cities’ and states’ jurisdiction to impose restrictions on activity.
 Even so, Bolsonaro consistently condemned any such moves, saying the economy needed to keep churning and that isolation would cause depression.

-The most recent surge is driven by the P1 variant, which Brazil’s health minister said last month is three times as transmissible as the original strain.
-It first became dominant in the Amazonian city Manaus and in January forced the airlift of hundreds of patients to other states.
+The most recent surge is driven by the P1 variant that first became dominant in the Amazonian city Manaus.

 Brazil’s failure to arrest the virus’ spread since then is increasingly a concern not just for Latin American neighbors, but also as a warning to the world, Tedros Adhanom Ghebreyesus, director of the World Health Organization, said in a March 5 press briefing.